Bunmi-lawal/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-print absolute pathname of the current working directory
+prints the absolute path name of the current working directory